peterrobert/NewsWeek/README.md

 # The News Week clone

-> This is the seventh project on the microverse program
+> This is the seventh project on the microverse program we create a clons for news week website

 ![screenshot](screenshot.png)